myridonn/doc/git.md

 # notes for setting up git(hub)
-begin the process on the github site.  once you have addeed your ssh public key and created the initial repository, you can clone it to your local device
+begin the process on the github site.  once you have added your ssh public key and created the initial repository, you can clone it to your local device

 ## setup github
 > add ssh key